vincentotsai/vue-addon/README.md

-# vue-shoppingcart
+# vue2.x + axios + vue router2.x

 > Vue2.0 learn and practice.
-This repo mainly contains a todo-list,a shopping-cart and somethings to add up to.Thanks for MARK FORK PR COMMENT.
+This repo mainly contains a todo-list,a shopping-cart and somethings to add up to.Thanks for Star,Fork, PR,COMMENT.

 ## Build Setup